 What are SIBR® rounds?

 SIBR® rounds synchronize proactive communication and care planning by the responsible physician, bedside nurse, allied health professionals, and the family at the bedside.
-When synchronized and using a standard format that makes sense to everyone involved, physicians and nurses can exchange information crisply and efficiently.
+When synchronized in a standard format that makes sense to everyone involved, physicians and nurses can exchange information crisply and efficiently.

 What does it take to launch an Accountable Care Unit?

 To launch an Accountable Care Unit, simply put the 1Unit™ Platform in the hands of unit leaders, with or without the additional support of a project manager.

 The 1Unit™ Platform offers everything needed for successful implementation, from training and tracking in order to grow frontline performance, to all the project and change management resources needed for a smart, coordinated launch.

 What type of hospitals have implemented Accountable Care Units?

 The ACU® care model has been implemented successfully in both community and teaching hospitals, in rural and urban settings.
 The ACU care model has also been successfully applied in skilled nursing facilities.